 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-SCHEDULE 14A
+20549 SCHEDULE 14A

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File Che ed by the Registrant ⊠ ed by a Party other than the Registrant □ eck the appropriate box: Preliminary Proxy Statement Confidential for the Commission Only (as a symitted by Bule 14s ((s)(2)) Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \square Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 Ш Soficiting Material under §240.14a-12 KRYSTAL BIOTECH, INC. KNISTAL DIOTECH, INC. (Name of Registrant as Specified In Its Charter) , , Pay (Name of Registrant as Specified In Its Charter) Pay (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) yment of Filing Fee (Check the appropriate box):
+Filed by t Filed by the Registrant ⊠

+Filed by a Party other than the Registrant □

+Check the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material under §240.14a-12

+KRYSTAL BIOTECH, INC.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+- of Filing Fee (Check the appropriate box):

+No fee required.
+No fee required.

+☐ Fee paid previously with preliminary materials.

+Fee computed on table in exhibit require d by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-April 7, 2022
+April 4, 2023